Rentokil & Terminix have joined forces

 Colour: Sandy brown to burnt orange with pale spots in a cross shape on its large abdomen.

-Behaviour: Cross spiders are very common and weave orbs instead of webs.
-They hang out face down on the web, waiting for their prey to fly into the web.
+Behaviour: Cross spiders are very common and weave orbs instead of flat webs.
+They hang face down on the web, waiting for their prey to fly in.
 You are likely to find them in gardens, meadows, hedgerows or next to buildings with exterior lighting.
-You may also find them in stairwells.

 False Black Widow Spiders